 The process here is to have each student thoughtfully consider her interests and career aspirations.

-Students are required to demonstrate reasonable technical depth by developing a sequence of five thematically related engineering electives, four of which must be at the 300 level.
+Students are required to demonstrate reasonable technical depth by developing a sequence of five thematically-related engineering technical depth courses, four of which must be at the 300 level.

-There must be a clear educational intention behind the selection of technical electives and these courses should be selected in consultation with the student's advisor.
+There must be a clear educational intention behind the selection of technical depth courses, and these courses should be selected in consultation with the student's adviser.